GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 Similarly, in Flutter you just create a class for custom widgets and use it as you would use a normal widget.
 Alternatively, you can also create and call a function that returns the widget.

+Depending on the complexity of the the custom widget/ widget tree, one can make use of inline functions to create and return custom widgets when necessary.

 ```dart
 // Flutter
 class CustomCard extends StatelessWidget {